Helping Employees During Back to School Time

-The EEOC suggests, “In discussing accommodation requests, employers and employees may find it helpful to consult the Job Accommodation Network (JAN) website for types of accommodations, www.askjan.org.
-JAN's materials specific to COVID-19 are at https://askjan.org/topics/COVID-19.cfm.”
+The EEOC suggests, in discussing accommodation requests, employers and employees may find it helpful to consult the Job Accommodation Network (JAN) website for types of accommodations, or JAN's materials specific to COVID-19.

 In addition, employees may be eligible to use vacation or PTO to care for a child.

-Employers should proactively engage with their employees before the start of the school year to anticipate what scheduling or job-duty changes need to be made.
-While remote work isn't feasible for all employees, you may be able to support them and help them find work/life balance by:
+After you’ve proactively engaged with employees to anticipate what adjustments need to be made to their role or work schedule, you may be able to support them and help them find work/life balance by:

 An employee assistance program, in particular, can help employees resolve a variety of issues that contribute to stress, which in turn, may be adversely affecting their work performance and morale.
-This can be useful to your staff at any time, but could become particularly beneficial as they juggle work and personal obligations during the pandemic.
+This can be useful to your staff at any time, but may be particularly beneficial as they juggle work and personal obligations during the pandemic.

-Certain mobile technologies can help employees who are teleworking during back to school time easier.
-Business leaders already realize the benefits of adopting such tools: 46 percent of respondents in a recent Paychex survey1 say they'll rely more on technology from here on out to help remote workers stay in touch throughout the pandemic.
+Certain mobile technologies can help make teleworking easier for employees during the school year.
 Project management tools, learning management systems, and HR self-service tools are just a few ways that all your remote employees can maintain important team connections and communications.

 Aside from the stress brought on from the COVID-19 pandemic, office politics and team dynamics can create stress on a day-to-day basis.
 Gossip, negativity, and other issues can lower employee morale and make it difficult for workers to be productive.
 Invest in your company culture to minimize these issues, and understand that all employees — parents and non-parents alike — can benefit from a company that supports a healthy work/life balance.

 When you can, provide as much advance notice as possible regarding your business's reopening plans or work schedule changes.
-This can assist working parents make plans for kids going back to school and childcare.
+This can assist working parents in making plans for kids going back to school and childcare.